Lauryn-Owens/Front-End-Practice-Exercises/README.md

 - Click the "New Game" button to reload the page and start a new game.

 Code Overview
 - The main functionality of the game is implemented in JavaScript within the script.js file.
-Here is an overview of the key functions: